 4. Ask for Additional Input

 Once the customer has had the opportunity to highlight the benefits of dealing with your company, you’ll want to give them one more chance to add anything else that is on their mind that they believe is important for the audience to know.
-This is where customers often build on step 3 with something like “I just want to say that I tried several different services, but XYZ Company was the only one that really took the time to understand my problem and how to fix it.
+This is where customers often build on step 3 with something like “I just want to say that I tried several different services, but XYZ Company was the only one that took the time to understand my problem and how to fix it.
 I would not recommend any other service except XYZ.”
-You may or may not want to keep the additional footage from step 4, but often times it gives the audience a “clincher” that really helps seal the deal.
-Not only that, but it gives you extra footage to work with when editing your testimonial ideos.
+You may or may not want to keep the additional footage from step 4, but often it gives the audience a “clincher” that helps seal the deal.
+Not only that, but it gives you extra footage to work with when editing your testimonial ideas.

 5. Put Everything in Writing

-When you have an enthusiastic customer that is more than willing to give a testimonial, it is easy to forget to take care of the legal end of things.
+When you have an enthusiastic customer who is more than willing to give a testimonial, it is easy to forget to take care of the legal end of things.
 But believe it or not, people can sometimes change their minds, and there may come a day when someone claims they never agreed to appear on camera.
 For this reason, always protect yourself by having your video testimonial customer sign a written release.